Kyl67899/portfolio_Flask/README.md

 - 🔐 **User Authentication & Admin:** Facilitates secure management of content and contacts.
 - 📦 **Environment Consistency:** Managed dependencies via requirements.txt for reliable setups.
 - 📊 **Full-stack Functionality:** Integrates project management, contact handling, and admin controls.
+- <strong>Need to create a database and add the string connection to the .env file.
+DO NOT EXPOSE YOUR API KEY</strong>

 ---